Symptoms of the cold, flu, allergies and COVID can be similar. Here's how to spot the difference.

-Then starts the great debate.
-Is it a cold, or something worse like the flu?
-Should you see your healthcare provider or just stay home and get plenty of rest?
+Is it a cold or allergies?
+Or something worse, like the flu — or even COVID-19?
+Should you see your healthcare provider, or just stay home and get rest?

 Cold symptoms come on gradually and are milder than symptoms of the flu.
 Symptoms commonly include:

 - Mild fever (more common in children)

 Cold symptoms typically last for about a week.
 However, you’re contagious during the first few days, so stay home, get plenty of fluids and be sure to rest.